 Instead of relying on flea bombs or a DIY pest control method, your best bet is to call a professional pest control company such as Aptive.
 Fleas are quite resilient and can multiply quickly.
 As a result, it’s in your best interest to hire a pest control service before the problem gets out of control.

 Aptive pest professionals know the best techniques and treatments to take care of your flea problem.
-Aptive professionals will provide safe, eco-friendly pest control methods that will rid your home of fleas and be safe for you, your children, and pets.
+Aptive professionals will provide professional, effective pest control methods that will rid your home of fleas and other pests.
 Our pest technicians will also provide you with helpful prevention tips to protect your home from fleas in the future.

 When it comes to preventing fleas, the best strategy is vigilance.
 If you own pets, you should be checking them regularly for fleas.
 The earlier you catch fleas, the easier it is to control them and get rid of them.